Greetings and welcome to The Haiku Pond. A place to ponder life through haiku. My name is Anthony Nanfito and I’m the caretaker of the Pond.

 Theme for Next Time

-The theme for our next visit will be ‘water’ and your haiku need to be submitted by 11:59pm Bangkok Time (GMT +7) on Friday August 12, 2022.
+The theme for our next visit will be ‘fire’ and your haiku need to be submitted by 11:59pm Bangkok Time (GMT +7) on Friday September 9, 2022.
 You may submit one haiku for this theme.
 It can be published or unpublished — as long as you retain the rights to share it.

 To submit your haiku, follow the link in the description or visit thehaikupond.com and click the red ‘Submit’ button at the top of the page.
 If you have any trouble, please send an email to thehaikupond [at] gmail (dot) com.

-Lastly, I want to say a huge thank you to Ryan and Melissa for your financial contributions on my Buy Me a Coffee page.
+Lastly, I want to say a huge thank you to Steena Hernandez for your financial contribution on my Buy Me a Coffee page.
 I’m humbled and honored.
 Your support helps keep the lights on and the mic recording.
+Thank you Steena!